RunDavidMC/HandyFaucet/README.md

 You're ready to go!
 Just run ``python3 main.py`` to start the program, and navigate to your admin path to load names!

+## TODO

+- [ ] Allow managing used IPs and emails from dashboard
+- [ ] Allow managing loaded names from dashboard
+- [ ] Captcha for clamining names